 When Saul, the persecutor of Christians (see Acts 9) returns to Jerusalem as a Christian after his conversion on the road to Damascus and everyone fears he may be trying to trick them, it is Barnabas who meets with Paul and bring him to the apostles (see Saul escapes in a basket).
 Later, it is Barnabas who fetches Paul in Tarsus to minister with him in Antioch (see Saul of Tarsus) and then partners with and helps him during his first and second missionary journeys.
 And God eventually used Barnabas' tendency to include others to double the number of missionary teams sent out (see Acts 15).

-What did the "apostles" (Acts 4:37) do with the money Barnabas laid at their feet?
+What did the "apostles" (Acts 4:37) do with the

 They distributed it to those in need (see one heart one soul).